with Miso Tomato Butter & Nori Spice

 Bring a large pot of salted water to a boil.
 Peel and dice the onion.
 Peel and mince the garlic and ginger.
 Roughly chop the baby bok choy.
 Thinly slice the scallion.
 Halve the lime, juice one half, and cut one half into wedges.

-Divide the miso tomato butter and cooked baby bok choy between large plates and top with the Japanese gnocchi.
+Divide the miso tomato butter and baby bok choy between large plates and top with the Japanese gnocchi.
 Sprinkle with sliced scallion and remaining smoked nori spice.
 Serve with lime wedges.
 Bon appétit!